ooptimo/job-application-tests-php/README.md

 We will review your pull request and provide feedback.
 There is no need to merge the PR, as we will handle that.
 Once reviewed, your PR will be closed.

 #### Thank you for your time, and good luck!

+## Technical decisions made
+- In the project i installed the service GuzzleHttp for conect the application to an external API, in this case the API jsonplaceholder
+- I create a new controller called PostsController for put here all the functions related with the posts.
+I made it for have the possibility of use multiple times this function without develop the functionality more than one time
+- On the function actionSearchPostsUser i don't use the API in the function because in the API don't have any option for filter the posts for user

+# Idees de desenvolupament
+- Fer un desplegable que sigui un filtre busqui per usuaris
+- Fer paginació que retorni 10 resultats per pàgina